 - The Argentine horned (Ceratophrys ornata) has pointed horns and a square head.
 They have dark green or brown stripes and blotches.

-Captive breeding has led to the development of many pacman frog morphs.
-Popular morphs include the strawberry and albino species.
+Captive breeding has led to the development of many Pacman frog morphs.
+Popular morphs include the strawberry and albino.